Lslidar/Lslidar_ROS1_driver/README.md

 Technical Support
 ----

-Any more question please commit an issue
+Any more questions please commit an issue

 you can contact support@lslidar.com or Enter our live chat window